MelonKony/millmint/content/factbook/characters/_index.md

 **Lin Zhi**, who prefers being addressed by her full name, is Tzipora's friend and occasional accomplice.
 She is surly, independent and uninterested in the opinions of others.
 She meets Tzipora at [Moshel St School](/moshel/).

 Like Tzipora, Zhi is a recent immigrant and despises her parents for uprooting her life to live in {{<link/vekllei>}}, from which she has retreated into traditionally Chinese cultural dress and signals.
-Tzipora is fascinated and deeply curious about her.
+Tzipora is fascinated by her.
 Cobian and Coretti fear her.

 {{<note>}}
 * **<span class="navicon">💬</span> Name**: Lin Zhi